kr-yashwant/WebCrawler/README.md

 How to run:
 -----------------------
-For windows:  Checkout the project and invoke runCrawler.bat

-For Mac/Linux:  Checkout the project, change read/write access for runCrawler.sh using
-                chmod 755 runCrawler.sh
-                and then
-                bash runCrawler.sh
+Download WebCrawler-1.0-jar-with-dependencies.jar and invoke java -jar WebCrawler-1.0-jar-with-dependencies.jar using a command line. (e.g.- cmd, bash etc.)

+Alternatively, runCrawler.bat or runCrawler.sh can be invoked depending upon the desired platforms.

-Give the URL, maximum number of URLs to be written and a file name to which the obtained URLs are to be logged The output will be saved in the file with a .dat extension
+Give the URL, maximum number of URLs to be written and a file name to which the obtained URLs are to be logged The output will be saved in the file with a .log extension.